On totally Lindel\"of spaces: Abstract

 \section{Abstract}

+The results in this paper answer three questions asked by \cite{noble} and give a partial answer to a question asked by \cite{Alster}.
 We prove that every Alster space is totally Lindelöf and this gives a new characterization of regular Alster spaces.
-We construct a totally Lindelöf space that is not Alster and we prove that there exists a $P$-space that is not Frolik.
-This answers three questions asked by Noble in \cite{noble}.
+We construct a non-regular totally Lindelöf space that is not Alster and we prove that there exists a Lindelöf $P$-space that is not Frolík.